miz111/Anime-Tracker/journals/Chengyun.md

 #### Date: 2023-01-23
 - Focus on frontend:
 Jess and Jordan started working on the deployment.
 Check with Jordan regarding the list view.
 I fixed the 405 error today.
 We also got suggested to simplify the token part.
-The worklist page now with a simpler hooks.
+The wishlist page now with a simpler hooks.
 Test the connection from frontend.
 The token and list works now.